 Wickland used a static electricity device called a wimhurst generator (see the picture to the left showing the Wicklands and their machine, and watch the video below of a modern wimhurst generator in action).

 While treating a mentally ill (spiritually possessed) patient, Wickland held a short wand attached to the machine.
-With the wand, he administered a series of low-voltage electric shocks along the patient’s neck and spine.
+With the wand, he administered a series of static-electric shocks along the patient’s neck and spine.

 Each shock, while uncomfortable to the patient, was excruciating to the spirit or spirits attached to the patient.
 Usually after a few shocks the spirit would bolt quickly from the patient’s body and be attracted to the spiritual light of Anna, who sat in the next room, in trance, and served as medium for the spirit and the treatment.
 (The body of a gifted medium like Anna is like a big “Welcome” sign to a confused spirit with nowhere to go.)
 The spirit would come to Anna and complain of the horrible pain he’d experienced.
 Anna would converse with the spirit, calm him down, explain his situation (the fact that he’d died and was stuck in a lower spiritual vibration near the Earth), and eventually show him how to relax into a finer vibration in order to move out of his dark, dismal surroundings and into one of the many light paradise worlds where he (and all other deceased human spirits) belong.